Trusted WordPress tutorials, when you need them most.

 WordPress.com vs. WordPress.org – Summary

-The best way to think about the differences between WordPress.com vs. WordPress.org is the analogy of renting a house vs. owning a house.
+The best way to consider the differences between WordPress.com and WordPress.org is to compare them to renting versus owning a house.

 WordPress.com is similar to renting a house.
 You have limited power and control over what you can and cannot do.